 If you’re struggling, these are the things that I’d say on what a perfect poo looks like.

-So if you’ve got any questions, you can book a FREE 15-minute online consultation with me by clicking the button below and I’ll answer those.
+So if you’ve got any questions, you can book a FREE 15-minute GUT HEALTH ASSESSMENT with me by clicking the button below and I’ll answer those.